-This Christmas Tiffin is super easy to make and full of festive flavours.
+This Christmas Chocolate Tiffin (Fridge Cake) is super easy to make and full of festive flavours.

 Tiffin is a great way to use up leftover cookies and chocolate and turn them into something special.

 It's cookies, dried fruit and melted chocolate - what's not to love?

 Chocolate Tiffin can be made with any firm cookies that you can crumble.
 I used ginger ones for a little extra Christmas taste.
 Combined with spices and dried cranberries, it's a fun and decadent taste of the holidays.

 Slabs of Christmas Refrigerator Cake makes a really great edible gift for Christmas as the no-bake fridge cake is quick, easy and delicious.